Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/SixMonthofSilence.md

 ---

-## ✈️ The Dubai Detour
+## ✈️ The Dubai,Mumbai & Bangalore  Detour

 Work pulled me into one of the year's biggest moments — **GITEX Dubai**.
 Thousands of innovators, startups, and enterprise giants all under one roof, talking about the future like it's already here.
-I came back with a head full of ideas, a notebook full of scribbles, and a renewed sense of direction.
+I came back with a head full of talks, a notebook full of scribbles, and a renewed sense of direction.Busy with travel to Mumbai and Bangalore during these months.

 ---